 So everyone knows I’m

-Many years ago, I saw an blog post all about DIY curtains.
+Many years ago, I saw a blog post all about DIY curtains.
 She took regular old fabric and used curtain rings with clips to pin them up.
 Totally up my alley.
 Then I started seeing these rustic drop cloth curtains going up.
-I couldn’t resist the temptation, so I order me a Canvas Drop Cloth, a rod and clips.
-This one window only cost me $40.
+I couldn’t resist the temptation, so I order a Canvas Drop Cloth, a curtain rod, and clips.
+This one window only cost $40.

 So I cut the four panels out and you could do one of two things here.
 You could use a bit of Heat n’ Bond to hem a seam along the side that you cut, or you could leave it raw with the natural tatter of the fabric.
 I think either would look perfectly rustic.
 I went with the heat n’ bond.
 After all four of my panels were hemmed, I folded the tops down about 1-1/2′ and clipped them onto my rod.
 This left just a bit of canvas to gather on the floor.

 With our DIY drop cloth curtain, this room is inching closer and closer to being “done.”
 I say done loosely because I know there will be something else pop up that I’m just itching to try.
 Speaking of, did you see my latest House Tour Story on Instagram?
 I have it saved as a highlight if you want to go back and watch it.
 I’m letting you guys in on a little project preview with 3 big things happening to this room soon.